 Scope and Contents

 The collection consists of correspondence, lecture notes, student notes, student papers, writings and research notes, Army Ground Forces Reports, David L. Greenfield material, personal, printed material, and photographs and postcards.
 The bulk of the material covers his work as an army historian (1942-1945, 1946-1958).
 The correspondence, arranged chronologically, is primarily letters from the army, and to and from colleagues, about his work.
 The correspondence documents Greenfield's ideas about how the ground historians should work and how the subsequent histories should be structured.
-There are also letters to his mother, penned on a 1929 research trip to Italy.
+There are also letters to his mother, Kate Greenfield, penned on a 1929 research trip to Italy.
 These form a travelogue of his work and recreation.

 Greenfield's lecture notes from courses he taught at Hopkins form the largest series.
 He offered instruction in Italian history, Italian reunification, and the History of Occidental Civilization.
 The Occidental Civilization notes are especially interesting since the course was a four semester, rather than two semester, survey.